 From the time I have planned for my career break, I have been browsing through different hikes and treks that I can do around Bangalore.
 I stumbled upon Hulukadi Betta and would like to confess that I had never heard of Hulukadi Betta before.
 It is one of those bettas (hills) around Bangalore that have been less explored.
+The location of the betta (hill) can be found here.

 The place is said to have some interesting mythological stories of Lord Veerabhadra.
 Atop the hill, there is a Veerabhadra temple which has a statue of Lord Veerabhadra.
 And also, it is believed that every year in the month of February during a festival, a large snake visits the temple and circles itself around the Lord Veerabhadra’s statue.